Jedidiah-Solomon/Nigeria_Election-_App/README.md

 1. Front-end: 5000
 2. Back-end: 8000
-3. Ensure in deployment, change the CORS_ORIGIN to the url `CORS_ORIGIN=http://the-production-frontend-url.com`
+3. Ensure in deployment, change the CORS_ORIGIN to the URL `CORS_ORIGIN=https://the-production-frontend-url.com` and VITE_BACKEND_URL to the URL `VITE_BACKEND_URL=https://the-production-backend-url.com`

 # License